The best time to quit your job

-I was doing a radio interview recently about how people can go about finding a new job in 2013.
-I think in reference to my article Six signs that you're in the wrong job, the host asked me when was the best time for someone to quit their job.
-I said, "When you've already lined up your next one."
+I was doing a television interview recently about how you can tell that a job is going to suck worse than being unemployed.
+I think in reference to an older article of mine, Six signs that you’re in the wrong job, the host asked me when was the best time for someone to quit their job.
+I said, “When you’ve already lined up your next one.”
 This earned a polite chuckle, as the host (generously) assumed I was attempting at humour.

 But I was being serious.